Essenceia/Matrix_CAM_DFT/README.md

 ...
 ```

+## License

+This project is licensed under the Apache License 2.0, see the [LICENSE](LICENSE) file for details.

 # Credits

 Thanks to the Tiny Tapeout project, its contributors, and all the community working on open source silicon tools for making this possible